Let's talk about China's whopping Olympic gold medal count

 Katie Ledecky has had another history-making Olympics, winning her 8th gold medal, along with a silver and a bronze.

-But other athletes with big hopes, including Caeleb Dressel, Lilly King and Reagan Smith, haven't reached the podium or have settled for silver or bronze.
+But other athletes with big hopes, including Caeleb Dressel, Lilly King and Regan Smith, haven't reached the podium or have settled for silver or bronze.

 In most Summer Olympics, America's swim team racks up 10 gold medals.
 This year, so far, they've only captured four.